Actions

 Back to: Sonic the Hedgehog 3/Development.

 The music of Sonic the Hedgehog 3 stands as an ongoing conundrum for Sega due to certain executive decisions made during development.
-Due to the last-minute inclusion of the popular music artist Michael Jackson and his sound team, along with consequences of his subsequent departure before the game's release, it's not fully understood how much of the soundtrack is currently owned by the company.
-As time passed, some of Sonic 3's development staff have commented on the issue (some providing conflicting information), with all confirming Jackson's involvement in one of the most curious & complicated moments of the franchise's history.
+Due to the last-minute inclusion of the popular music artist Michael Jackson and his sound team, along with the consequences of his subsequent departure before the game's release, it is not fully understood how much of the soundtrack is currently owned by the company.
+As time passed, some of Sonic 3's development staff commented on the issue (some providing conflicting information), confirming Jackson's involvement in one of the most curious and complicated moments in the franchise's history.

 History